mvysny/karibu-migration/README.md

 * Given that, replace `setEmptySelectionCaption()` with `setPlaceholder()`.
 * `setTextInputAllowed()` - no replacement.
 ComboBox always allows text input.
 Use `Select` instead if you want to disable text input.
+* `scrollToSelectedItem()` - no replacement as of today.
+Please open a feature request at [flow-components/issues](https://github.com/vaadin/flow-components).

 ## NativeSelect -> Select